A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: Numerical experiments

 Among the three stationary distribution embeddings, the embedding of $p_{\text{S}D}$ lies closest to the origin, while that of $p_{\text{S}A}$ is closer than that of $p_{\text{S}B}$.
 This pattern arises from the convexity-preserving nature of the embedding space introduced in Sec.~\ref{sec:gmd_ae_encoder} and the property that convex combinations of embeddings tend to shrink toward the origin, as formalized in Eq.~(\ref{eq:shrink}).
 The right-most column of Fig.~\ref{fig:2d_subcri_sys_examples} shows that, compared with $p_{\text{S}A}$, the distribution $p_{\text{S}D}$ is more uniform.
 Because such a nearly uniform distribution can be closely approximated by a mixture of many localized Gaussians, its convex combination in the embedding space is naturally located near the origin.

 The training of the TPAPS on the 2-D subcritical system~(\ref{eq:subcri_sys}) is stable, as the training loss curves shown in Fig.~\ref{fig:2d_subcritical_sys_loss}(a) decrease steadily.
 The L1 errors between the transient distributions of the TPAPS and the MCS are detailed in Fig.~\ref{fig:2d_subcritical_sys_loss}(b) and Tab.~\ref{tab:error_2D_subcri}.
 The 2,500 choices of system parameters in the parameter domain $\mathcal{P}$ and initial distributions in IGMS $\widehat{\mathcal{K}}$ are randomly chosen.
-Each transient solution by the MCS is calculated on $3\times10^7$ trajectories generated by the Euler-Maruyama method with the step size $\delta t=0.001$ and quantified into a $200\times 200$ grid in the square domain $[-2, 2]\times[-2, 2]$.
+Each transient solution by the MCS is calculated on $3\times10^7$ trajectories and quantified into a $200\times 200$ grid in the square domain $[-2, 2]\times[-2, 2]$.
 The L1 error of the TPAPS decreases when the training continues at all the times, as shown in Tab.~\ref{tab:error_2D_subcri}.
 The time $t=10.5$ in the last row of Tab.~\ref{tab:error_2D_subcri} is much longer than the expected time $T_\text{max}=7$ for accurate prediction.
 This observation indicates that the TPAPS successfully generalizes to long-term near-stationary distributions.

 The training speed of the TPAPS is 0.90 seconds per batch on a system equipped with an Intel i9-13900K CPU and an NVIDIA GeForce RTX 4090 GPU and $10^5$ batches required 25 hours.
 In the test stage, it takes 8.3 seconds to evaluate 2,500 transient solutions with random initial distributions and control parameters.
 Here, each solutions include 10 snapshots with $t\in[0, 12]$ and each snapshot includes a $200\times 200$ grid of states.
 3.7 seconds are used for calculating the transient GMDs and 4.6 seconds are spent on evaluating the 2-D grid of densities.
 In contrast, the MCS with $3\times10^7$ trajectories requires 293.4 seconds on the GPU or around $2.9\times10^4$ seconds on the CPU to calculate a single transient solution.
 Therefore, the TPAPS is around $8.8\times10^4$ times faster than the GPU-accelerated MCS at the test stage.